SourcePointUSA/android-cmp-app/README.md

         spConsentLib.loadMessage("<authId>");
     }
 ```

+## Sharing consent with a `WebView`
+In order to share the consent between native and webview the SDK will rely on authenticated consent (explained in detail below).

 ### The `authId`:
 This feature makes use of what we call [Authenticated Consent](https://documentation.sourcepoint.com/consent_mp/authenticated-consent/authenticated-consent-overview).
 In a nutshell, you provide an identifier for the current user (username, user id, uuid or any unique string) and we'll take care of associating the consent profile to that identifier.